Territory of the Islamic State – West Africa Province: Services and laws

-Funding
+Healthcare

+In the healthcare sector, civilians injured in military strikes or suffering from illness receive free treatment at medical facilities operated by ISWAP.
+When medicines are not in stock, patients are given prescriptions to obtain them elsewhere, typically from pharmacies located within ISWAP-controlled areas.

+Economy

 In addition to funding delivered by IS-Central and supportive international businessmen, ISWAP collects taxes on agriculture, fishing, and trade in its territories.

-ISWAP collects the zakat, a traditional Muslim tax and form of almsgiving which is used to provide for the poor.
+ISWAP's Diwan al-Zakat collects the zakat, a traditional Muslim tax and form of almsgiving which is used to provide for the poor.
 ISWAP's zakat has been featured in propaganda distributed by IS's newspaper, al-Naba.
-ISWAP's "Zakat Office" is known to operate fairly systematically and effectively, raising substantial funds to support both ISWAP as well as local civilians.
+ISWAP's system is known to operate fairly systematically and effectively, raising substantial funds to support both ISWAP as well as local civilians.
 Experts Tricia Bacon and Jason Warner have described ISWAP's taxation system as being locally less corrupt and more fair than that of the Nigerian state; some local traders argue that ISWAP creates a better environment for trade in rice, fish, and dried pepper.
 However, ISWAP militants are also known to kill those who refuse to pay taxes.

-Currency
+ISWAP generates an estimated $191 million United States dollars yearly, 10 times the amount earned by the Borno State government.

 In 2022, Nigeria announced its intention to redesign its currency in an effort to combat corruption and the financing of terrorism.
 ISWAP responded by declaring that from then on, people should pay their taxes to the group in the CFA franc.

-Public services

-ISWAP provides various health services, builds public toilets and boreholes, and has implemented its own education system based on Jihadist literature.
-At the same time, ISWAP is known for targeting agencies providing humanitarian aid, thereby depriving locals of basic necessities in government-held areas.
-ISWAP also has law enforcement and appoints its own police chiefs, and its police also enforces the hisbah.
+Relations